anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The following sub sections split the interactions between the different components into:

-* Request objects acquisition targets exchanges and objects between the registrar-agent and the pledge.
+* {{exchanges_uc2_1}} describes objects exchanged between the registrar-agent and the pledge.

-* Request handling targets exchanges and objects between the registrar-agent and the registrar and also the interaction of the registrar with the MASA and the domain CA.
+* {{exchanges_uc2_2}} describes objects exchanged between the registrar-agent and the registrar and also the interaction of the registrar with the MASA and the domain CA.

-* Response object supply targets the exchanges and objects between the registrar-agent and the pledge including the status objects.
+* {{exchanges_uc2_3}} describes objects exchanged between the registrar-agent and the pledge including the status objects.

-* Status handling addresses the exchanges between the registrar-agent and the registrar.
+* {{exchanges_uc2_4}} describes the status handling addresses the exchanges between the registrar-agent and the registrar.

 ###  Request Objects Acquisition by Registrar-Agent from Pledge {#exchanges_uc2_1}